Make sure you're on the latest version

 1. Click your Profile icon in the top-right corner.

-Share with a Friend
+Share a List with a Friend

 Share a List

-1. Right-click a list in the sidebar.
+1. Right-click the list in the sidebar (long-press on mobile).

 2. Choose Share List.